gillesheinesch/LenoxBot-Docs/docs/General FAQ/Bot/my credits are gone.md

-title: My credits are gone.
-What can I do?
+title: My credits are gone
 description: If you lost your credits, here you can find information what you can do then

-# My credits are gone.
-What can I do?
+# My credits are gone

 Rarely it happens that credits just disappear, so we need precise information what you have previously entered as a command to investigate the problem.